 of the crop.

-conditions and relies on foreign aid to fill gaps in
+conditions and relies on foreign aid to fill gaps in its balance

-industrial base and is also a low food-producing nation.
+base and is also a low food-producing nation.
 Thus it has little

 option but to resort to importing most products for consumption.

-The Gambia is a net food importing country
+The Gambia is a net food importing country particularly, rice,

 supplies from abroad.
 The re-export trade continues to play an

 important role in The Gambian economy, particularly in trading

 with countries in the ECOWAS region of West Africa.